acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 # What's up for 2025

-In general terms, I plan to release a Demo of Ship Miner and release it in Early Access (if I believe it is the best option for the game when the time comes).
-I also plan to define a new game to start prototyping and present it for grants and/or to publishers.
-Why start a new game before knowing how Ship Miner and/or Cleared Hot is going to do? well, my idea is just to explore a couple of things I have in mind, one of them indirectly related to Ship Miner but how much to explore depends on the other projects of course.
+In general terms, I plan to have a Demo of Ship Miner on Steam and define if it makes sense for the game to have Early Access or not.
+If true, I want to release it in EA in 2025 as well.

+Also, I plan to define a new game to start prototyping and present it for grants and/or to publishers.
+Why start a new game before knowing how Ship Miner and/or Cleared Hot is going to do? well, my idea is just to explore a couple of things I have in mind, one of them indirectly related to Ship Miner but how much to explore or not depends on the other projects of course.

 To start the new year, I shared a playable version of Ship Miner with a small group of friends to start getting feedback.
 Even though it is an early version and things will change, it helps me to start adjusting the experience, controls and gameplay.
 I will try to write a blogpost about Ship Miner's Roadmap to Demo and Early Access so I can share more where the game is right now and what's missing.